apostrophecms/docs/docs/reference/field-types/array.md

 ## Configuring the array field schema

 Array field schemas are generally configured the same way as the module's overall field schema is configured.
 The module's schema is configured in its `fields` section's `add` subsection.
-Similarly, Array field schema are configured in a `fields` property, using its `add` subproperty to configure the actual fields.
+Similarly, array field schema are configured in a `fields` property, using its `add` subproperty to configure the actual fields.
 Both use the field names as keys in the `add` object.
 Both can contain all field types, including nested `array` fields.

 Array schema configuration differs from module schema configuration in that _array schemas_ do not use `group` or `remove` settings.